Sterling transactions blocked on crypto exchange Binance, users say | Technology

 - United Kingdom

 Customers of the Binance cryptocurrency exchange said on Tuesday they were unable to deposit or withdraw sterling from the platform, days after British regulators cracked down on some of its activities in the country.
-Britain's financial watchdog last week said Binance, one of the world's biggest crypto exchanges, cannot conduct any regulated activity and issued a warning to consumers about the platform.
+Britain's financial watchdog said last week that Binance, one of the world's biggest crypto exchanges, could not conduct any regulated activity and issued a warning to consumers about the platform.

-Binance said the move would not have any impact on the services offered by its main site, Binance.com, which can still be accessed by UK-based users despite the Financial Conduct Authority's move.
-But users said on Twitter that they were unable to withdraw or deposit sterling at the exchange, both via the Faster Payments network or bank cards.
+Binance said the move would not have any impact on the services offered by its main site, Binance.com, which can still be accessed by Britain-based users despite the move by the Financial Conduct Authority (FCA).
+But users said on Twitter they were unable to withdraw or deposit sterling at the exchange, both via the Faster Payments network or bank cards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)